From Nothing to Something within one year

 How big is the market?

-USDA reports that the in 2017 the world supply of Oilcakes is 334.82 M metric tons.
+The USDA reports that in 2017, the world supply of oilcakes was 334.82 M metric tons.

-1 kg of Sunflower Meal contains 3410 cal energy (same right for other meals).
+1 kg of sunflower meal contains 3410 calories of energy (the same as for other meals).

 Will they eat it?

-More and more people join the Vegan movement to support alternatives to animal products.
+More and more people join the Vegan movement every day to support alternatives to animal products.
 We can help them.
-PLANETARIANS snacks contain a comparable amount of protein as animal products.
+PLANETARIANS snacks contain a comparable amount of protein to animal products.

 “For Generation Z snacking is a way of eating,” said Debbi Wildrick, Metabrand’s Chief Strategy Officer.
-“Healthy snacks growth outpaces overall food and beverage market, 5.1% CAGR.”
+“Healthy snacks growth outpaces overall food and beverage market, at a 5.1% CAGR.”